myENA/radosgwadmin/README.md

     }
 ```

-Input validation is provided by https://godoc.org/gopkg.in/go-playground/validator.v9,
+Input validation is provided by https://godoc.org/gopkg.in/go-playground/validator.v9
-so some errors returned will be of type validator.ValidationErrors in the case of
-invalid input.